 RQ5 The computational limits of DL include, Data Requirements: DL models necessitate ample amounts of information to attain substantial precision.
 Computational Power: Training large models requires significant computational resources, including memory and processing power.
 Overfitting: DL models are prone to overfitting, meaning they perform well on the training data but not on new, unseen data, Data Privacy and Bias: Collecting and using large amounts of personal data for training can raise privacy concerns, and models may also perpetuate existing biases.
-Interpretability: DL models can be difficult to train, and convergence is not guaranteed.
+Interpretability: DL models can be difficult to interpret and understand, making it challenging to debug or analyse errors.
+Convergence: DL models can be difficult to train, and convergence is not guaranteed.
 Generalization: DL models can have difficulty generalizing to new, unseen data.